6/8/2023

 Gavin Fairweather

 Oh, hey, good morning.
 Congrats on your progress.
-Just maybe to start out on the macro, it sounds like kind of unbalanced.
-The demand picture remains pretty positive and the backlog is certainly quite healthy, but just given the evolving environment, maybe we can just touch on kind of segments of the business where you are starting to see a bit more sluggishness.
+Maybe to start out on the macro, it sounds like kind of on balance, the demand picture remains pretty positive and the backlog is certainly quite healthy.
+But just given the involving environment, maybe we can just touch on any kind of segments of the business where you're starting to see, you know, a bit more sluggishness.
 You touched on the financial sector.
-I am kind of curious how big of a vertical that is for you and any other areas that maybe you would call out.
-Good morning,
+I'm kind of curious how big of a vertical that is for you and any other areas that maybe you would call out.

 speaker